 - Treating and preventing other infections with antibiotics or vaccinations.

 - Performing hemodialysis to help purify the blood in those with kidney failure.

 Finally, if someone struggles with stage 4 cirrhosis, the only solution might be a liver transplant.
 This can also be the last resource when other treatments fail to control the condition.

 In reality, damage to the liver can rarely be undone.
 However, the liver tissue is so resilient that it can still work, even if two-thirds of it is destroyed or removed.
 Most people with cirrhosis that’s caught in the early stages can still live a healthy life.

 Eventually, to manage cirrhosis effectively, you have to stop drinking, start losing weight, and control your blood sugar.
 All of these lifestyle changes can lessen the damage of fatty liver disease.

 Most people need to seek help from rehab facilities to find the right treatment.
 Treating alcohol withdrawal and addiction will depend on the severity of their addiction.
 Then, a specialist might recommend either an inpatient or outpatient setting.
 Other modalities will include individual counseling and support groups to encourage recovery.

-Outpatient Programs: For those with a mild addiction, an outpatient rehab program might be an option.
-In this case, they have a more flexible program that allows them to maintain their daily schedule and responsibilities like attending school, work, or caring for their family.
+- Outpatient Programs: For those with a mild addiction, an outpatient rehab program might be an option.
+In this case, they have a more flexible program that allows them to maintain their daily schedules and responsibilities like attending school, work, or caring for their families.

 If you or someone you know is struggling with alcohol use disorder, don’t wait any longer.
 At Lighthouse Recovery Institute, we believe in offering customized alcohol addiction treatment plans for those struggling with alcohol abuse.
-On a case-by-case basis, we look at each program to cater to your needs and get better and walk towards recovery.
+On a case-by-case basis, we look at each program to cater to your needs, get better, and walk towards recovery.
 From detoxification programs to group meetings and more, everyone in our team is committed to helping you win the struggle with addiction.